pydantic/logfire/docs/guides/advanced/using-environments.md

 Note that by default there are system generated environments:

-- `all envs`: Searches will include all spans with any environment set
+- `all envs`: Searches will include everything, including spans that had no environment set.
-- `not specified`: Searches will include all spans with no environment specified
+- `not specified`: Searches will *only* include spans that had no environment set

+So `not specified` is a subset of `all envs`.

 Any environments you create via the SDK will appear below the system generated environments.
 When you select an environment, all subsequent queries (e.g. on live view, dashboards or explore)